 While APR is a critical number to consider when comparing competing loan offers, it’s also important to look at the APR in the context of the full terms of the loan.

-You might prefer to take the option with lower APR because the additional cost is spread over the course of three years.
-But if your priority is to save money, you should pick the loan with the higher APR.
+You might prefer to take the business loan option with a lower APR because the additional cost is spread over the course of three years.
+But if your priority is to save money, you should pick the loan with the higher APR in this scenario.
 Whichever one you choose, you need to calculate the APR and understand the details of the loan in order to make an informed decision.

 On the other hand, Funding Circle always offers a fixed annual interest rate throughout the life of your loan, so there are no unexpected surprises down the road.